timbray/quamina/CONTRIBUTING.md

 Typically, the first step in making a change is to raise an Issue to allow for discussion of the idea.
-This is important becuase possibly Quamina already does what you want, in which case perhaps what’s needed is a documentation fix.
+This is important because possibly Quamina already does what you want, in which case perhaps what’s needed is a documentation fix.
 Possibly the idea has been raised before but failed to convince Quamina’s